jrawbits/VE-Installer/ReadMe.md

 `master` with your chosen branch such as `development`) selects a specific branch, which may often be necessary if the default is some obsolete version languishing in `master` or if the repository offers a documentation tree as the default branch (as does VisionEval-dev).

 Naming the folder in which to put the clone (`My-VisionEval` in the example above) makes it simple to clone different branches (or VisionEval repositories) to different places.
+But if you do rename the location, you will have to adjust the `ve.root` setting in `config/VE-config.yml` accordingly.

 Note that cloning with `--depth=1` only gets one branch, so you can't change branches within a repository clone created that way.
 Look at `git clone` documentation on --depth